out-of-cheese-error/gooseberry/README.md

 ![Tag page example](data/images/wiki.png)

-Or an Obsidian style wiki, with annotations grouped into folders based on their base URI
+Or an Obsidian style wiki, with annotations grouped into folders based on the document/web-page title

 ![Obsidian example](data/images/obsidian_example.png)